NorfairKing/sydtest/README.md

 * Deterministic randomness by default

-  Both the test suite execution order shuffling and the property testing randomness uses a fixed seed by default.
+  Pseudo-randomness uses a fixed seed by default, which makes all of these deterministic:

+  * Property testing generation
+  * Test suite execution order shuffling
+  * Any use of the global pseudo-randomness seed in the `random` library

   This helps to prevent flakiness and makes it easy to reproduce a failing test.

 * Flakiness diagnosis